sbenou/test_valsys/readme.rst

 ========================

 The solution chosen is an API in which endpoint 'accounts' will render the last account and it's value from a list of accounts used as parameters that have been saved in a dictionary.
-A CLI could also have been used by providing the parameters using the curl function but that was just a personal choice
+A CLI could also have been used by providing the parameters using the curl function but this was just a personal choice.

 ===========
 Quick Start